 The difficulty of finding and employing skilled engineers is something of an ongoing and growing crisis within the industry.
 There just aren’t enough engineering graduates coming through to meet demand and this can largely be attributed to the decline in younger students studying STEM subjects – Science, Technology, Engineering and Maths.

 Global estimates on the shortfall of engineering graduates put the shortage at around 20,000 – just for 2017 – and this has been going on for years.
 Some countries are already heavily reliant on hiring foreign workers to fill the void.

 One such country is the UK.
 But now with the uncertainty now surrounding the rights of foreign nationals to live and work there it is exacerbating the problem for them by discouraging these workers from migrating.

-Electric motors and the associated parts use different materials to combustion engines - more similar to aircraft – and so the field aerospace is increasingly falling under the gaze as a potential source of talent.
+Electric motors and their associated parts use different materials to combustion engines - more similar to aircraft – and so the field aerospace is increasingly falling under the gaze as a potential source of talent.

 This borrowing of talent could well be a short term solution for automotive as most engineers are open to the idea of changing their field, but it does little to solve the bigger issue.

 The upshot of all this is it offers a fantastic opportunity of employment and career development for people looking for a career in engineering, and specifically in the automotive industry.

 Collectively engineering represents the single most in demand profession globally, with seven of the top 20 roles being an aspect of engineering, and several more being associated with it.

 Every dot on the below table represents a country that is lacking in that field of expertise: